smarthomekh/hasaddon/cloudflared/DOCS.md

 1. A domain name (e.g. example.com) using Cloudflare for DNS.
 If you don't have one see [Domain name and Cloudflare set up][how-tos].
+   Please be aware that domains from **Freenom** do not work anymore, so you have to chose / migrate to another registrar.
 1. Decide between a local tunnel (managed by the add-on) or a remote tunnel (managed in Cloudflare's interface).
 [Learn more][addon-remote-or-local].
 1. This add-on should be [installed][addon-installation] but not started yet.